kuiperzone/PupNet-Deploy/README.md

 I support the idea of freedom and that means developers and users having the freedom to create and share software themselves, without necessarily having to go through third-parties who may act as gate-keepers.

-This is why I support [AppImage](https://github.com/AppImage/AppImageKit) as a means of software distribution on Linux, as it always best to keep the choice!
+This is why I support [AppImage](https://github.com/AppImage/AppImageKit) and Setup files on Windows as a means of software distribution, as it always best to keep the choice!

 ### Notes on Extending PupNet <a name="notes-on-extending-pupnet"/>